ChocZeChoc/Recipe/pages/Recipe.md

 		- [[Instruction]]
 			- Add oil to medium-high pan, after the oil heats up add chopped chilies and garlic stir until golden
 			- Add meat to the pan, Cook until golden-brown in color.
 (Have some crust)
-			- Add the sauces, sugar &  some water to the pan.
+			- Add the sauces, sugar &  some water to the pan. (msg)
 			- Add basil leaves.
-Cook until
+Cook until the leaves withered (Add the extra veggies in this step)
 - [[Dessert]]